blankoworld/makefly/doc/DEV.README.md

 If you want to add your, create another file named translate.**YOUR\_COUNTRY\_CODE**.
 For an example, for italian translation, create a file named **translate.it**.

-You can also use the **translate.en** as first support to known how many word you have to translate.
+You can also use the **translate.en** file as first support to known how many word you have to translate.

 ### Language File Format